Arcangis/design_patterns/patterns/strategy/strategy.md

 - Maintains a reference to a Strategy object
 - May define an interface that lets Strategy access its data

+## Flow
+- Strategy and Context interact to implement the chosen algorithm.
+A context may pass a ll data required by the algorithm to the strategy when the algorithm is called.
+Alternatively, the context can pass itself as an argument to Strategy operations.
+That lets the strategy call back on the contex t as required.
+- A context forwards requests from its clients to its strategy.
+Clients usually create and pass a ConcreteStrategy object to the context; thereafter, clients interact with the context exclusively.
+There is often a family of ConcreteStrategy classes for a client to choose from.

 ## Example
 Link: [SimUDuck](./problem.md)

 ## Applicability
 - Many related classes differ only in their behavior.
 Strategies provide a way to configure a class with one of many behaviors.
 - Different variants of an algorithm.
-Strategies can be used when these variants are implemented as a class hierarchy of algorithms
+Strategies can be used when these variants are implemented as a class hierarchy of algorithms.
 - Algorithm uses data that clients shouldn't know about.
 Use the Strategy pattern to avoid exposing complex, algorithm-specific data structures.
 - Class defines many behaviors, and these appear as multiple conditional statements in its operations.
 Instead of many conditionals, move related conditional branches into their own Strategy class.

 ## Advantages vs Disavantages
 1. <b>Families of related algorithms</b>: Hierarchies of Strategy classes define a family of algorithms or behaviors for contexts to reuse.
 Inheritance can help factor out common functionality of the algorithms.